zachnicoll/filter-it/README.md

-# Scalable Image Filtering Platform (powered by AWS)
+# Filter It!

 ## Purpose
-This application serves as a platform for uploading images and applying various filters to said images, before sharing the image to the rest of the users on the platform - akin to a mashup of Instagram and DeviantArt.
+This application serves as a platform for uploading images and applying various filters to said images, before sharing the image to the rest of the users on the platform - akin to Instagram.

 The project was created as part of a university assignment for a unit in Cloud Computing.
 It explores the implemenation of various AWS services to create a scalable and persistent application, where it dynamically responds to changes in load, and uses both long term (S3/DynamoDB) and short term storage (ElastiCache).